South Carolina Oversize Permit, Wide and Heavy Haul Information

 Lights

 For loads between 12 feet and 14 feet wide, a single amber-colored strobe light is required at the vehicle’s rear.
-However, if the load is larger than 14 feet, there must be a rotating amber light on each corner of the shipment.
+If the load is larger than 14 feet, there must be a rotating amber light on each corner of the shipment.
+These lights must be visible from 360 degrees at a distance of no less than 500 feet.